Welcome to Queensie Nippers!

 - Surf safety – from understanding rips and currents, to reading the waves and knowing what to do if you get stung by a blue bottle – Queensie nippers get taught how to stay safe while having fun on the beach.

-Marshalling for the nippers Sunday sessions starts at 8:45am sharp on the beach outside the club.
-Nippers are expected to be signed in and ready to go at 9, so please arrive by no later than 8:30.
+Marshalling for the nippers Sunday sessions starts 15 minutes prior to your Age Group session on the beach outside the club.
+Nippers are expected to be signed in and ready to go at the start time, so please arrive early.
 Parking is at a premium, so allow time!

-Nippers finishes at 10:30 – for older nippers (and parents) there is a club swim that happens from 10:30.
+For older nippers (and parents) there is a club swim that happens from 10:30am.
 You can see if you can beat our masters swimmers round the can and back to the beach!

 Parents are expected to stay on the beach while nippers is running.
 Parents are also asked to assist with running events…expect to get wet!